How to Get Married at the Capitol in Madison, Wisconsin

 My favorite florists for Madison Capitol elopements are Hy-Vee, Daffodil Parker, and Sunborn Gardens.

 Make sure you find a fit that is comfortable for you.
 The Capitol building is huge and can involve a lot of walking (especially outside!).
-If you’re getting married in the winter, I recommend having a coat or jacket for some outdoor photos.
+If you’re getting married in the winter, I recommend having a nice coat or jacket for some outdoor photos.

 A few of my favorite sites for dresses are Asos, BHLDN, Baltic Born, Lulu’s and David’s Bridal.